ab12gu/technical-notes/docs/index.md

 [blog.abgup.com](https://blog.abgup.com)

 Currently, the blog is being ported over from main portfolio webpage.
 The reason behind it is discussed in the [README](https://github.com/ab12gu/mkdocs-notes).
-But in essenceD, the original website didn't support nested folders that is essential for documentation.
+But in essence, the original website didn't support nested folders that is essential for documentation.

 ## Categories